BasGame1/Pixelify-Next/README.md

 - Initial Size of module is low
 - Open Source
 - Works with Riru as well as Zygisk
-- Works with most of Android version (Nougat to 13)
+- Works with most of Android version
 - Uses Dynamic spoofing (Riru & Zygisk) for only Google apps to prevent crashes and other issues
 - Provides most of the Pixel exclusive features
 - Installation of features is optional